 In Poland, where coal still accounts for almost 90% of energy resources, it is essential to develop cleaner production units in order to reduce greenhouse gas emissions - and so meet the government objective of producing 15% green energy by 2020 and 21% by 2030.

 The cities of Poznań and Łódź have opted to prioritize their urban heating networks over individual boilers.
-However, the heat and electricity production plants, some of which are more than a century old, still run massively on coal and fall far short of meeting national emissions standards and local sustainable development strategies.
+However, the heat and electricity production plants still run massively on coal and which is a threat to the climate.

-Modernize the cogeneration plants in both cities and convert them to biomass in order to reduce the level of nitrogen oxide emissions, thereby contributing to the deployment of heating networks, which are key in creating a circular economy.
+Modernize the cogeneration plants in both cities and convert them to biomass in order to reduce the level of nitrogen oxide emissions as well as emissions of sulphur dioxide, carbon dioxide and dust, thereby contributing to the deployment of heating networks, which are key in creating a circular economy.

-In Łódź, Smart Heat, a smart heating network developed with the support of the National Fund for Environmental Protection and Water Management, has been developed.
+In Łódź, an intelligent heating network is systematically developed, including using the Internet of Things technology.
 It includes telemetric management and simulation tools to optimize the use of networks and enable Veolia teams to react more quickly to incidents.

 of green electricity produced/year